jamal90/chirp/README.md

 - For a paginated feed, the application serves /feed with a valid UUID token.
 Feed service ensures that this token is invalidated once used to fetch the next page.

-### LDAP Integration
+### Security

 - The application uses Spring Cloud gateway to define the paths and destination for different services
 - The application uses UnboundID, an open source java based SDK for LDAP server integration with SpringBoot.
 - The Spring security uses the ldap authentication based on the data fed into LDAP directory server for all the application APIs.
 - The auth server generates a jwt based on the valid basic auth passed along the incoming request, which in turn would be used by tweet and feed service.

 ### Data pipeline for Read Replicas